 Today it is a premier subsidiary label of Sony Music Entertainment.

-Steve Barnett and Rick Rubin are the co-heads of Columbia Recor
+Steve Barnett and Rick Rubin are the co-heads of Columbia Records.

 It features artists I like signed to the label such as: David Bowie, Patti Smith, Bruce Springsteen & Bob Dylan.